How to Install Ungoogled Chromium on Ubuntu 26.04, 24.04 and 22.04

 Launch from Applications Menu

-Both installation methods create a desktop entry.
+All three installation methods create a desktop entry.
 To launch graphically, open Activities, select Show Applications, and search for “Ungoogled Chromium.”
-The PPA package may display the launcher as “Ungoogled-Chromium Web Browser.”
+The PPA package may display the launcher as “Ungoogled-Chromium Web Browser,” while the portable helper creates “Ungoogled Chromium Portable.”

 Update Ungoogled Chromium

-Keep the browser updated through the same package manager you used for installation.
-Do not mix APT and Flatpak update commands for the same install.
+Keep the browser updated through the same source you used for installation.
+Do not mix APT, Flatpak, and portable-helper update commands for the same install.

 Update via APT (PPA Installation)